 Is green tea good for you?
-That’s a common question searched when individuals are looking for alternatives to their not-so-healthy beverages.
-Another common question is “what green tea helps with,” and “what does green tea do?”
+That’s a common question asked when people are looking for alternatives to their not-so-healthy beverages.
+Another question we hear is “what green tea helps with,” and “what are the health benefits of green tea?”

-Before we dive into the answers, it is essential to know that while there are several different benefits of drinking green tea, it is important to note that it isn’t a cure-all for weight loss and other medical ailments.
+Before we dive into the findings, it is essential to know that while there are several different benefits of drinking green tea, it isn’t a cure-all for weight loss and other medical ailments.

 So, what is green tea and how does it differ from other teas on the market?